-- Student enrolment contract - Program outline for each approved program - Housing and transportation services for students - Medical insurance, the Pharmacare program and similar government health care programs for students - Child care services available to students - Community and cultural services available to students, such as family support, addiction treatment and services for immigrants - Available academic support, such as tutoring services, literacy support and library services - Employment resources for students, including resources in relation to preparing a resume
+- Student enrolment contract - Program outline for each approved program - Housing and transportation services for students - Medical insurance, the Pharmacare program and similar government health care programs for students

+- Child care services available to students - Community and cultural services available to students, such as family support, addiction treatment and services for immigrants - Available academic support, such as tutoring services, literacy support and library services - Employment resources for students, including resources in relation to preparing a resume

-3.2.9 Student enrolment contract
+3.2.10 Student enrolment contract

-Institutions are required to sign a written contract with each student they enrol, on or before the program start date, unless the program is employer provided (meaning all students enrolled are funded by a single employer or third party).
+Institutions are required to sign a written contract with each student they enrol, on or before the program start date, unless the program is employer provided (meaning all students enrolled are funded by a single employer or third party that is not a public body).
 This applies to approved programs and programs not requiring approval.